jayzheng98/jayzheng98.github.io/_projects/project2.md

 ## Development
 **1.** As for the development, knowledge graph can be constructed through graph database.
 This project chooses the [ArangoDB](https://www.arangodb.com/), and its basic info and usage are recorded [here](/notes/arangodb)

-**2.** Since it is impossible to clearly visualize a graph model with large amount of data, I only take the <u>specific railway CTI</u> and <u>environmental data</u> 2 dimensions as examples to display the nodes and edges in the constructed graph database:
+**2.** Since it is impossible to clearly visualize a graph model with large amount of data, here I only take the <u>specific railway CTI</u> and <u>environment data</u> 2 dimensions as examples to display the nodes and edges in the constructed graph database:

 <div align="center"> <img alt="p2-13" src="https://github.com/jayzheng98/jayzheng98.github.io/blob/master/images/proj2-13.png?raw=true" width="720px"> </div><br>